Wilber G. Katz

 Wilber G. Katz (1902 – May 17, 1979) was an American legal scholar.
 He served as the 4th dean of the University of Chicago Law School from 1939 to 1950 and later as a professor of law at the University of Wisconsin Law School.
 He was a leading scholar on constitutional law and religious freedom.

 Education

 Katz graduated from the University of Wisconsin with an A.B. in 1923.
 He was a member of Phi Beta Kappa.
-In 1926, he received an LL.D. from Harvard Law School, where he served as a note editor of the Harvard Law Review.
+In 1926, he received an LL.B. from Harvard Law School, where he served as a note editor of the Harvard Law Review.
 After graduating from law school, he practiced for two years as an attorney in New York with the firm of Root, Clark, Buckner & Ballantine.
 He left practice to complete his doctorate at Harvard, earning an S.J.D. in 1930.
 At Harvard, Katz and then professor Felix Frankfurter edited a casebook on federal jurisdiction and procedure.
 According to former attorney general Edward H. Levi, Frankfurter brought Katz to the attention of the president of the University of Chicago at the time, Robert Maynard Hutchins.